 In the previous post, we briefly looked at the possible outcomes of a ‘first production’ at the pre-trial stage and the factors that are relevant to a bail decision.
-A legal assessment on whether bail may be granted or refused can take place at multiple points in the criminal process, including but not limited to the first production.
+A legal assessment on whether bail to grant or refuse bail can take place at multiple points in the criminal process, including at first production.
 This begs the question – does the stage at which a bail decision is made, matter?

-At the pre-trial stage, a person is arrested on a reasonable suspicion of having committed an offence.
+In the pre-trial stage, arrests take place on the basis of a a reasonable suspicion that they have committed an offence.
 At this stage, bail may be granted under Sections 436 and 437 CrPC, on weighing different factors.
-Once a charge sheet is filed naming an arrested person as an ‘accused’, the ‘trial’ officially commences – this is the under-trial stage.
+Once the police file a charge sheet naming a person as an ‘accused’, the ‘trial’ officially commences – this is the under-trial stage.
 Curiously, Sections 436 and 437 also govern bail decisions at the under-trial stage.

-Neither the United Kingdom nor the United States distinguishes between the pre-trial and under-trial stages with respect to a bail decision.
-Securing the presence of an arrested person in court and the risk of offences being committed during the period of release influence a decision on remand and bail (at any stage of the criminal process).
-Particularly in the UK, the framework of the European Union’s Strasbourg Convention guides the law on bail: (i) presumption of liberty and innocence, (ii) individual assessment of every case and (iii) imposing the least restrictive regime pending trial.
+The United Kingdom (UK) does not formally distinguish between the pre-trial and under-trial stages with respect to bail decision making.
+The framework of the European Union’s Strasbourg Convention guides the law on bail in the UK: (i) presumption of liberty and innocence, (ii) individual assessment of every case and (iii) imposing the least restrictive regime pending trial.

-Therefore, the difference between pre-trial, under-trial stages and bail decisions at each stage ought to be recognised and separately studied.
+The difference between pre-trial and under-trial stages, and bail decisions at each stage ought to be recognised and separately studied.
 This will help tailor laws and substantive legal provisions on bail decision making at each stage under the CrPC .
-Early release at the pre-trial could also help address the adverse physical, psychological and economic impacts that long periods of incarceration have on prisoners.
+Early release at the pre-trial will help address the adverse physical, psychological and economic impacts that long periods of incarceration have on prisoners.